Practices

 Quality Assurance

 • Consider maintaining or improving code coverage when practical.
-Even if code coverage is at 100%, consider cases which are not explicitly tested.
+Even if code coverage is already high, continue adding tests for unaddressed behavioral paths.

 Architectural Principles

-• Immutability First: Prefer immutable data structures when internal mutability is not required
+• Immutability First: Prefer immutable structures when internal mutability is not required.

-• Dependency Injection: Functions should provide injectable parameters with sensible defaults
+• Dependency Injection: Prefer explicit dependencies with sensible defaults over hidden globals.

-• Exception Chaining: Never swallow exceptions; chain or properly handle them
+• Exception Chaining: Never silently swallow exceptions; chain or handle them explicitly with context.